 Meet the Instructors!

-Amelia Breed has been choreographing and performing dance professionally for 10 years.
+Amelia Breed has been choreographing and performing dance professionally for 14 years.
 In addition to the Knoxville dance scene, her work has been performed in Asheville, NC; Brooklyn, NY, Charleston, SC; Chattanooga, TN, and Lewisburg, WV.
 Amelia feels grateful to have studied with various artists including Art Bridgeman and Myrna Packer, Chris Burnside, Joy Davis, Cindy Dollar, Vicki Fink, Angie Hauser and Chris Aiken, Kathleen Hermesdorf, Tere O’Connor, Stephen Koplowitz, Leah Pinder, Shelley Senters, Nancy Stark Smith, Ray Elliott Swartz, Amanda Thom-Woodson, and Doug Varone and Dancers.
+She received her BFA from Virginia Commonwealth University where she studied Glass, Textiles, and Dance.
 Amelia founded the Chickamauga School of Art, a program offering art classes and camps to children and adults, 2009-2015.
 She founded BreedArts School of Art and Dance in 2015.
-Amelia has worked with children for 16 years in schools, museums, and art centers both in Virginia and Tennessee, and is in her ninth year teaching art and yoga at Garden Montessori in Knoxville, TN.
+Amelia has worked with children for 17 years in schools, museums, and art centers both in Virginia and Tennessee, including a decade at Garden Montessori in Knoxville, TN.

 Semaj Johnson is a Knoxville native Hip-Hop dancer who has trained in the styles of Popping, Locking, Waving ,Electric Boogie, Battle, Tutting, Stepping, Capoeira, and Krump.
 He is an Austin-East Alumni and the Co-director of Align Movement Project.
 He has had the pleasure of dancing with Southern Sole, University of Tennessee Knoxville, Co-Choreography in What the Water Tells Me, and has taught workshops for Carpetbag Theater.
 Semaj believes that dance is a tool that we use to reinvent ourselves through self-empowerment and body awareness.